SpacingBat3/SpacingBat3/README.md

       being not limited to any constrains like AI would be.
 I might not respond unless you show your affiliation, topic of interest and you are being part of company that can legally provide work in Poland.

+[Arch Linux]: https://archlinux.org "Yes, \"I use Arch BTW\", this is a bit overused phrase though so probably don't point this out to me this way, I heard it a lot already enough."
+[ALARM]: https://archlinuxarm.org "Arch Linux ARM – still waiting for official Arch Linux on ARM! (arch ports?)"